2009 Budweiser Shootout: Race

 The 75-lap race began on February 7 at 8:10 p.m.
 Eastern Standard Time (UTC−05:00), and was televised live in the United States on Fox.
 Commentary was provided by lap-by-lap analyst Mike Joy, with analysis from three-time Cup Series champion Darrell Waltrip, and former crew chief Larry McReynolds.
 Around the start of the race, weather conditions were clear but cool.
 L. Ronald Durham, pastor of Greater Friendship Missionary Baptist Church in Daytona Beach, began pre-race ceremonies with an invocation.
 Vocalist Catina Mack from Orlando performed the national anthem, and country music singer Dierks Bentley commanded the drivers to start their engines.
 During the pace laps, Burton fell to the rear of the field because he changed his car's engine, and Logano did the same for missing the mandatory pre-race drivers' meeting due to him participating in the track's ARCA Re/Max Series race, which ended later than scheduled.

-Menard held the lead going into the back stretch on lap one.
-On lap two, the top seven cars were in a single file until side-by-side racing began at the conclusion of the lap.
-Hamlin received assistance from Sadler to pass Menard for the lead on the third lap.
-On lap four, Earnhardt turned left to overtake Hamlin and move into first place.
-That same lap, Ragan appeared to slow behind Johnson; Robby Gordon made contact with Ragan's rear, sending him into the right-hand barrier.
+On lap one, Menard led entering the back stretch.
+On lap two, the leading seven cars were in a single file until the lap ended, when side-by-side racing commenced.
+Sadler assisted Hamlin in passing Menard for the lead on the third lap.
+Earnhardt turned left to overtake Hamlin for the lead on lap four.
+That same lap, Ragan appeared to slow behind Johnson; Robby Gordon hit Ragan's rear, sending him into the right-hand barrier.
 Speed, Logano and Mears were collected, causing the first caution.
 Biffle's car sustained minor cosmetic damage as the involved cars slid down the track, and Jeff Gordon avoided the multi-car accident.
-Logano and Speed immediately retired from the race because of the significant damage to their cars.
+Logano and Speed retired from the race due to significant car damage.
 The race restarted on lap nine, with Earnhardt leading and Sadler in second.
-Two laps later, Sadler passed Earnhardt to take the lead.
-He and Kurt Busch were first and second as the field began lap 13, but Stewart and Kahne moved into the first two positions exiting the first turn.
-Approaching the 14th lap Kahne slid up the circuit and narrowly avoided going into Hamlin's side, while Vickers and Harvick made contact with each other, but no caution was needed in both cases.
+Two laps later, Sadler passed Earnhardt for the lead.
+He and Kurt Busch were first and second as the field began lap 13, but Stewart and Kahne moved into the top two places exiting the first turn.
+As the 14th lap approached, Kahne slid up the track and just avoided colliding with Hamlin, while Vickers and Harvick collided; no caution was required in either case.